 Description

-The hall and inner room are now undivided, as are the cross passage and outer room.
-The hall fireplace has a timber lintel.
-At the upper end the first and attic floors are supported on corbels in the dividing wall.
-The interior is said to have contained wall paintings of stylised foliage and a man wearing a ruff in Elizabethan style.
-The roof has tie beams and cambered collar beams.
+Internally, the hall and inner room are now undivided, as are the cross passage and outer room.
+The hall fireplace features a timber lintel.
+At the upper end, the first and attic floors are supported on corbels in the dividing wall.
+The interior is noted to have once contained wall paintings depicting stylised foliage and a man wearing a ruff in an Elizabethan style.
+The roof structure includes tie beams and cambered collar beams.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.